OHI-Science/ohi-science.github.io/_posts/2018-06-07-github-going-back-in-time.md

 ## Some terminology

-The approach to reverting to previous versions of your Git files depends on knowing where you are in the Git workflow, which follows this sequence:
+The approach to reverting to previous versions of your files depends on knowing where you are in the Git workflow, which follows this sequence:

 <br>